narasimha-31/Pdf-to-QR-Generator/README.md

 ## 🤔 Why I Built This

-There are tons of QR code generators out there — I tried a few and most of them asked for my email just to send me a QR code.
+There are tons of QR code generators out there.
+I tried a few, and most of them asked for my email just to send me a QR code.
 Felt like **data theft** in disguise.

-So I thought — why not build my own?
+So I thought, 'Why not build my own?'

 This tool solves a simple but **personally important** problem:
 When I want to share my **resume** quickly, I don’t want to rely on some random app.
 Instead, I just upload it here and show the QR code on my phone.
-Boom — people scan it and instantly view my resume. **No signups, no spam, no leaks.**
+Boom, people scan it and instantly view my resume. **No signups, no spam, no leaks.**

 ---